robertdebock/ansible-playbook-saltstack/README.md

-# Ansible playbook for Rancher
+# Ansible playbook for SaltStack

 ## Setup